abhi46272/webpack-manifest-plugin/README.md

 Type: `String`
 Default: `output.publicPath`

-A path prefix that will be added to values of the manifest.
+A path prefix that will be added to the values of the manifest.

 ### `options.basePath`